tensorfuse/tensorfuse-examples/README.md

 # tensorfuse-examples
-Guide for deploying popular open-source models on AWS using Tensorfuse
+List of popular open-source models deployed on AWS using tensorfuse